starschema/datahub-fork/GHCR-SETUP-SUMMARY.md

 Automated CI/CD workflow that:
 - Detects when frontend or actions code changes
 - Builds only the images that need updating
+- Builds frontend for **multiple platforms** (linux/amd64, linux/arm64)
 - Pushes to GHCR automatically on commits to main/master
 - Supports manual triggering
 - Builds on releases/tags
-- Uses GitHub's cache for faster builds
+- Uses Docker Buildx with GitHub's cache for faster builds
 - Requires no secrets (uses automatic GITHUB_TOKEN)

 **Triggers:**